 - You may first be asked to do a series of exercises with a full bladder to see how bad your leakage is.
 This is called a pad test.
-Don't worry, you will not be expected to do anything which you are not normally able to do easily. - Following this, a small plastic tube called a catheter will be inserted into your bladder so it can be filled with fluid.
-Two fine soft catheters (sensors) will also be inserted, one of them into the bladder and the other into the vagina or rectum.
-These lines will record pressures measured in your bladder and abdomen. - During the procedure you will be asked questions about the sensations in your bladder.
+Don't worry you will not be expected to do anything which you are not normally able to do easily.
+Pad test is usually not the part of UDS but can be done in clinic any time. - You will then be asked to pass urine into a special toilet to measure how quickly your bladder is able to empty.
+You may have a bladder scan immediately after you have passed urine to assess how well your bladder has emptied. - Special soft fine catheter with sensors is inserted in bladder to measure the pressure in bladder to fill the bladder with liquid.
+Fine soft catheter with sensor will also be inserted in to the vagina or rectum.
+These sensors will record pressures measured in your bladder and abdomen. - During the procedure you will be asked questions about the sensations in your bladder.
 You will also be asked to do some of the things which might trigger the problem you have (e.g. cough, strain, jog, stand up, or listen to the sound of running water).
-Let the person doing the test know when your bladder feels full. - Finally, you will be asked to empty your bladder again, with the two fine sensors still in place.
+Let the person doing the test know when your bladder feels full.

+Finally, you will be asked to empty your bladder again, with the two fine sensors still in place.
 The sensors are then removed and the procedure is complete, and you can get dressed.
+It is not a painful test, may cause slight discomfort.
+You can drive after the test